Pharmajo-bit/enterprise-it-portfolio/README.md

 # Enterprise IT Portfolio

-My name is **Abdalla Hussein**, and I am an IT Support professional based in Melbourne, Australia.
+My name is Abdalla Hussein, an aspiring Systems Administrator and IT Support professional based in Melbourne, Australia.

 This repository showcases practical enterprise infrastructure projects I have completed while developing my skills in Systems Administration, Microsoft 365 Administration, Windows Server, Networking and Linux Administration.

 Every project has been implemented in a hands-on environment and includes:

-- Project objectives
+Business Scenario
-- Business scenario
+Environment
-- Technologies used
+Implementation
-- Configuration process
+Validation
-- Validation
+Functional Testing
-- Troubleshooting
+Outcome
-- Lessons learned
+Key Takeaways
-- Screenshots
+Skills Demonstrated

 ---